WillemTaylor/Job-listings/README.md

 ### The Challenge

 Within this repo, I have created a job listing page and get it looking as close to the design as possible.
-I used Vue.js framework, with a mixture of SCSS and HTML to achieve the styling of this design, and javascript to acheive the functionality.
+I used Vue.js framework, with a mixture of SCSS and HTML to achieve the styling of this design, and javascript to achieve the functionality.

 ### What it does